 ./mach build ./mach run

-just works.
 Most Firefox for Android developers should find that

 ./mach build ./mach package ./mach install